 When plating, the first try with a “moat of brown sauce” didn’t make it much better either…

-Heated it is best descibed as a creamy sauce with small squishy cubes of mushrooms.
-It definately lacks a bite and therefore does not make it very enjoyable to eat.
-The flavour is okay: the kick from the chili pepper really belongs in there and the richness of the sauce is cut by the lime juice (but do use it sparingly as not to overpower the whole sauce).
+Heated it is best described as a creamy sauce with small squishy cubes of mushrooms.
+It definitely lacks a bite and therefore does not make it very enjoyable to eat.
+The flavor is okay: the kick from the chili pepper really belongs in there and the richness of the sauce is cut by the lime juice (but do use it sparingly as not to overpower the whole sauce).
 I however needed to double the peanut butter quantity to prevent it tasting too much of coconut milk.

 The recipe serves 2.
 It was both easy to follow and to prepare.

 Verdict: 7/10; unlikely that this dish will be made again as a warm sauce.